lachieggg/SecureJournal/README.md

 # SecureJournal
-A Python based script intended for encrypting a journal
+A Python script intended for encrypting a journal